Healthy hair in every season: beauty from the inside out.

 2. Lauryl Glucoside: Also a mild surfactant known for its skin-friendly properties.

-3. Sodium Cocoyl Isethionate (SCI): This is an excellent choice for those looking for a mild yet effective surfactant.
+3. Sodium Cocoyl Isethionate (SCI): This is an excellent choice for those seeking a mild yet effective surfactant.
 It is derived from coconut oil and is biodegradable.
-Despite its mildness, it foams well.
+Despite its mildness, it produces good foam.

 Why are the right surfactants important for our scalp?

-Choosing the right surfactant in your shampoo can make a significant difference in the health of your scalp and hair.
+Choosing the right surfactant in your shampoo can make a significant difference to the health of your scalp and hair.
 People with sensitive scalps or dry hair should opt for products with mild surfactants, while those with normal scalps may tolerate stronger surfactants.
-Keep in mind that individual tolerance can vary, so experiment if necessary to find the best product for your specific hair needs.
+Keep in mind that individual tolerance can vary, so feel free to experiment to find the best product for your specific hair needs.

 Use of zeolite and healing clay in hair care